 This is where a white pencil is used on the inside of your lower lashline.
 Prime your eyelid with a nice nude tone shadow beforehand and you’re good to go.

 This doesn’t just work on large, round eyes.
-This is a look that suits any eye shape, especially if you’re feeling a little extra tired because that white waterline really will make you look fresh and awake instantly
+This is a look that suits any eye shape, especially if you’re feeling a little extra tired because that white waterline really will make you look fresh and awake instantly.
+You can also use a cream or beige eyeliner to make the impact less noticeable.

 This tutorial is useful to help nail this look: